University Administrative Policies

 • the contract defines measurable deliverables;

-• he or she can ensure compliance with the obligations it places on the University;
+• they can ensure compliance with the obligations it places on the University;

 • safety and risk management concerns have been reasonably addressed; and